GSA/challenges-and-prizes/_all-challenges/1148-eefs-environmental-and-agronomic-challenge.md

     * Reduction relative to conventional fertilizer of P leaching/runoff: 7 points
     * Reduction relative to conventional fertilizer of NH3 volatilization: 7 points
     * Reduction relative to conventional fertilizer of N2O emissions: 7 points
-    * No toxic residue left on the field or in the runoff or leachate: 7 points (Here, “residues” means byproducts after the decomposition of the technology in the environment.
-Toxicity can be described by a number of means, including existing studies, summaries from either the EPA Chemical Dashboard or the EPA Ecotox Knowledge base, or whether the constituent chemicals are already listed under the EPA’s Safer Chemical Ingredients List (e.g., there are 63 polymers listed as safer alternatives).
+    * No toxic residue left on the field or in the runoff or leachate: 7 points (For the purposes of this Challenge, “toxic residues” refers to prevalent and biologically active degradates formed from decomposition (via either biotic and abiotic processes) of the product in the environment.
+Toxicity and prevalence can be described by a number of means, including existing eco-toxicology and environmental fate studies, summaries from either the EPA CompTox Chemicals Dashboard or the EPA Ecotox Knowledge base, or whether the constituent chemicals are already listed under the EPA’s Safer Chemical Ingredients List (e.g., there are 63 polymers listed as safer alternatives).
 Although this criteria does not pertain to inhibitor effects on target organisms (e.g., soil bacteria), which are toxic by design, it does pertain to any decomposition byproducts of inhibitors and other potential solutions, and effects that may occur for non-target organisms)
   * Agronomic performance: 35 points

     * Yield relative to conventional fertilizer: 15 points
     * Return on investment (ROI): 10 points
     * Compatibility with existing supply chain machinery and practices: 10 points
-  * Breadth of solution: 20 points
+  * Other performance criteria: 20 points

     * Addresses multiple loss pathways: 10 points
     * Applicability to other crops and environmental conditions: 5 points